Netflix/falcor/model.md

 # The Falcor Model

 Falcor provides a Model object, which is intended to be the "M" in your MVC.
 An application that uses Falcor doesn't work with JSON data directly, but rather works with JSON data _indirectly_ through the Model object.
 The Model object provides a set of familiar JavaScript APIs for working with JSON data, including get, set, and call.
-The main difference between working with JSON data directly and working with it indirectly through a Model object, is that the Falcor Model has a push API.
+The main difference between working with JSON data directly and working with it indirectly through a Model object, is that the Falcor Model has a _push API_.

 ```
 var log = console.log.bind(console)